-Rock ‘n’ roll was a big step for Jim Morrison, though he wanted to be known as a poet.
-Rock ‘n’ roll was a means to an end, to get that poetry out into the world and get it noticed, but the late 60’s and early 70’s was still an age when rock ‘n’ roll was ‘pop’ music and not taken seriously as a vehicle for poets and serious writers (and still may not be).
-With the success of The Doors under his belt, on December 31, 1970 Morrison signed a contract with Jac Holzman for Elektra Records to release a spoken word album of Morrison’s poetry.
+Rock ‘n’ roll was a big step for Jim Morrison.
+He wanted to be known as a poet, and he’d hoped to use music to get his poetry out into the world and noticed.
+But the late ’60s and early ’70s was still an age when rock ‘n’ roll was ‘pop’ music and not taken seriously as a vehicle for poets and serious writers.
+(This is still largely true, of course.)
+With the success of The Doors under his belt, on December 31, 1970 Morrison signed a contract with Jac Holzman for Elektra Records to release a spoken word poetry album.

 Morrison had already considered a cover for his poetry album and contacted artist T.E.
 Breitenbach to commission a painting.
 In a letter to Breitenbach, Morrison described the three themes he was looking for; it was to be a triptych.
 The first panel would be a moonlit beach with an endless stream of naked couples and in the center a baby in a crib surrounded by several ancient-looking people.
 The middle panel would be a city ‘insane with activity’ and the third panel a view of a desert landscape through the windshield of a car.

 The video above includes the raw audio of Morrison’s birthday session with John Haeny, and even without music there is something compelling about Morrison’s reading.
 As the singer of The Doors he learned to use his voice to hold an audience’s attention and he uses his voice in these sessions to the best effect.
 Also on display in this recording is Jim Morrison‘s creative process at work.
 If you listen closely sometimes Morrison interjects ideas for sound effects and music to be used on the album.